langchain-ai/langgraph/docs/docs/cloud/quick_start.md

     The `.env` file should have any environment variables needed to run your graph.
 This will only be used for local testing, so if you are not testing locally you can skip this step.

     !!! warning
         The `.env` file should NOT be included with the rest of source code in your Github repository.
-When creating a deployment using LangGraph Platform, you will be able to specify the environment variables manually.
+When creating a deployment using LangGraph Cloud, you will be able to specify the environment variables manually.

     For this graph, we need two environment variables: